-Ford Motor Company ("Ford"), General Motors Company ("GM") and Toyota Motor Company ("Toyota") were our customers individually accounting for more than 10 percent of our consolidated sales in the first quarter of 2015 and together represented approximately 82 percent of our total sales during the first quarter of 2015.
-Additionally, Fiat Chrysler Automotive N.V. ("FCA") individually accounted for more than 10% of our consolidated sales during the first quarter of 2014 and together with Ford, GM and Toyota represented approximately 89 percent of our total sales during the first quarter of 2014.
+Ford Motor Company ("Ford"), General Motors Company ("GM") and Toyota Motor Company ("Toyota") were our customers individually accounting for more than 10 percent of our consolidated sales in the first two quarters of 2015 and together represented approximately 83 percent of our total sales during the first two quarters of 2015.
+Additionally, Fiat Chrysler Automotive N.V. ("FCA") individually accounted for more than 10 percent of our consolidated sales during the first two quarters of 2014 and together with Ford, GM and Toyota represented approximately 90 percent of our total sales during the first two quarters of 2014.
 We also manufacture aluminum wheels for BMW, Mazda, Mitsubishi, Nissan, Subaru, Tesla and Volkswagen.
-The loss of all or a substantial portion of our sales to Ford, GM, Toyota or FCA would have a significant adverse impact on our operating results and financial condition.
+The loss of all or a substantial portion of our sales to Ford, GM or Toyota would have a significant adverse impact on our operating results and financial condition.
 This risk is partially mitigated by our long-term relationships with these OEM customers and our supply arrangements, which are generally for multi-year periods.

 Demand for automobiles and light-duty trucks (including SUV's and crossover vehicles) in the North American market is subject to many unpredictable factors such as changes in the general economy, gasoline prices, consumer credit availability and interest rates.
-Demand for aluminum wheels can be further affected by other factors, including pricing and performance comparisons to competitive materials such as steel.
+Demand for aluminum wheels can be further affected by other factors, including pricing and performance compared to competitive materials such as steel.
 Finally, the demand for our products is influenced by shifts of market share between vehicle manufacturers and the specific market penetration of individual vehicle platforms being sold by our customers.